-Summer will be here before you know it and there will be many moments you won’t want to miss!
-Instant cameras have been around for decades, but their popularity is even more evident in recent years.
-Many brands like Fujifilm and Leica have joined the instant camera club, paying homage to the first instant camera—the Land Camera Model 95—manufactured by Polaroid in the late 1940’s.
+There are holiday moments that you want to treasure forever, and luckily, instant cameras are there for you when you need a keepsake of those special times.
+Instant cameras have been around for decades, but their popularity is on the rise in recent years.
+Many brands like Fujifilm and Leica have elevated the instant camera cult, all the while quietly paying homage to the first instant camera—the Land Camera Model 95—manufactured by Polaroid in the late 1940s.

-Being able to capture each moment with instant film can add a fun, creative element to your summer plans.
-At KEH Camera, we have a cool selection of instant cameras.
+Being able to capture moments with instant film can add a fun, creative element to your holiday plans.
+At KEH Camera, we have a wide selection of cool instant cameras.
 Check these out:

 Leica is known for their legendary, sleek, stylish and iconic cameras.
-The Leica Sofort Instant Camera is their latest objet d’art.
+The Leica Sofort Instant Camera is their instant objet d’art.
 Available in a variety of colors, its size is great for easy travel and it’s a fun way to add a lot of personality to your summer photos.
 Equipped with a 60mm f/12.7 Automatik Hektor lens, it can capture a group shot beautifully.
-If you’re looking for a more official group shot, flip your camera around for a popular selfie!
-The selfie mirror on the front of the Sofort assures you capture each face.
-You can purchase a pack of Leica Sofort Color Film Pack, Leica Sofort Black & White Film Pack, or use the more widely available Instax Mini film to start snapping instantly.
+If you’re looking for a more official group shot, flip your camera around for a selfie!
+The mirror on the front of the Sofort assures you can capture each face into the frame.
+You can purchase a pack of Fujifilm Instax Mini Film to start snapping instantly.

 Another colorful instant camera is the Fujifilm Instax Mini 70.
-The Instax Mini 70 is equipped with a selfie mode, a selfie mirror, and a variety of controls to set exposure levels and capture gorgeous tones.
-Place your Mini on a tripod mount, set the timer, and you’re ready to shoot selfies and group shots with all your friends.
-The Instax Mini only accepts the Instax Mini Film which allows for 10 shots per cartridge.
+The Instax Mini 70 is equipped with a selfie mode, a front-facing mirror and a variety of controls to set exposure levels and capture gorgeous snapshots.
+Place your Mini on a tripod, set the timer and you’re ready to shoot group shots with all your friends.
+The Instax Mini accepts the Instax Mini Film which has 10 shots per cartridge.